tylernford/cocina_build/content/dine.md

     10-mile radius of our restaurant, with an additional fee for further mileage.
-    \n- Delivery orders include a hot drop-off and quick onsite set-up. \n- Minimum Order is required for delivery and for catered events. \n\nLet us plan the details of set-up, service and clean-up so you can enjoy your catered event."
+    \n- Delivery orders include a hot drop-off and quick onsite set-up. \n- Minimum Order is required for delivery and for catered events. \n\nLet us plan the details of set-up, service and clean-up so you can enjoy your event."
   menu: "/uploads/2017/11/15/cocina_214_catering_menu.pdf"
   photo: "/uploads/2017/12/04/guac_bar.jpg"
 private_dining: